coronalabs/corona-docs/markdown/api/library/socket/index.markdown

 </div>

-Corona currently includes version <nobr>`3.0-rc1`</nobr> of the LuaSocket libraries.
+Solar2D currently includes version <nobr>`3.0-rc1`</nobr> of the LuaSocket libraries.
 These Lua modules implement common network protocols such as SMTP, HTTP, and FTP.
 Also included are features to support MIME (common&nbsp;encodings), URL manipulation, and LTN12 for transferring and filtering data.

 For asynchronous HTTP functions instead of synchronous LuaSocket functions, see [network.request()][api.library.network.request] and [network.download()][api.library.network.download].